Montana Clergy Sexual Abuse Attorneys

 Child Sexual Abuse Frequently Asked Questions

-Below are some frequently asked questions raised by victims of child sexual abuse.
+Below are some frequently asked questions raised by sexual assault victims.
 We appreciate that these questions may give rise to additional questions or concerns about you specific situation.
-Consequently, we invite you to contact our law firm for a free consultation with an experience attorney.
+Consequently, we invite you to contact our law firm at (888) 424-5757 for a free consultation with an experienced sexual abuse lawyer.

 Will My Clergy Abuse Case Settle Out of Court?